jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

     public class Rating
     implements NodeServicePolicies.OnDeleteNodePolicy,
     NodeServicePolicies.OnCreateNodePolicy {

-*Listing 8: The class declaration for the Rating bean.*

 The class has two dependencies that Spring will handle for us.
 One is the NodeService which will be used in the average calculation logic and